 A financial shockwave just hit the American talent market.
 The recent surge in H1-B visa fees of $100000 has sparked a heated debate among businesses reliant on foreign talent.
 As the cost of securing skilled workers through H1-B programs soar, companies are facing tough decisions on how to maintain growth without breaking the bank.
 As companies look for solutions, offshoring has emerged as a viable option, offering access to top-tier talent at a fraction of the cost.

-With reports showing a rise in offshoring adoption across industries, the question arises, could this shift in strategy be the new norm?
-In a world where budgets are tighter than ever, offshoring may be the key to survival in the face of escalating visa fees.
+With reports showing a rise in offshoring adoption across industries, the question arises: could this shift in strategy be the new norm?
+Let’s find the answers

 On September 19, 2025, President Donald Trump issued a proclamation titled “Restriction on Entry of Certain Non-immigrant Workers” that imposes a new $1,00,000 fee on most new H-1B visa petitions filed on or after September 21, 2025.